Ian Happ Player Props: Cubs vs. Guardians

 Guardians Pitching Rankings

+- The 7.9 strikeouts per nine innings compiled by the Guardians pitching staff ranks 27th in MLB.

-- The Guardians have the fifth-ranked team ERA among all MLB pitching staffs (3.75).
+- The Guardians' 3.84 team ERA ranks sixth across all league pitching staffs.

-- The Guardians surrender the fewest home runs in baseball (78 total, one per game).
+- Guardians pitchers combine to surrender 80 home runs (one per game), the third-fewest in baseball.

-- His most recent time out came on Tuesday, May 30 against the Baltimore Orioles, when the righty tossed 4 1/3 innings, surrendering eight earned runs while allowing eight hits.
+- His most recent time out was on Saturday against the Milwaukee Brewers, when the right-hander went six innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.